The Many Advantages of Leasing

 Equipment leasing is gaining popularity in the turf industry as golf clubs, schools, councils and contractors need to preserve scarce capital and lower their operating costs.
 Leasing is also extremely flexible enabling a contract to be structured in a variety of ways, for example;

-2. Maintenance may be built into the monthly lease payments
+- Maintenance plans built into the monthly lease payments

-3. Maintenance bonuses where you share in any profits made on sale.
+- Maintenance bonuses where you share in any profits made on sale

 Experience has shown that there is little difference in the long-term cost of owning or leasing equipment when interest is taken to account.
 But with leasing;